-There is no standardized credentialing system for evaluating a surgeon's proficiency for performing RAS procedures.
-Individual hospitals are currently establishing and implementing training requirements to credential their surgeons to perform RAS procedures.
-In a representative sample from 42 geographically dispersed US hospitals reviewed, there were significant variations in credentialing policies (Huffman et al. 2021).
-Most policies require completion of a robotic surgery training course and a modest number of proctored cases, continuous objective performance assessments and patient outcome monitoring were rarely mentioned.
+There is no standardized credentialing system for evaluating a surgeon's proficiency for performing RASD procedures.
+Individual hospitals are currently establishing and implementing training requirements to credential their surgeons to perform robotic surgery procedures.
+In a representative sample from 42 geographically dispersed US hospitals reviewed, there were significant variation in credentialing policies (Huffman et al. 2021). the majority of policies require completion of a robotic surgery training course and a modest number of proctored cases, continuous objective performance assessments and patient outcome monitoring were rarely mentioned.

-Molina Clinical Policy Robotically Assisted Surgery: Policy No. 161 Last Approval: 4/13/2023 Next Review Due By: April 2024
+Molina Clinical Policy Robotically Assisted Surgery: Policy No. 161 Last Approval: 4/13/2022 Next Review Due By: April 2023

 Between 2004 and 2013, the number of malfunctions and adverse events caused by robotic systems increased by 2.2% in the United States (Alemzadeh et al., 2016).
 According to a literature search of data published between 2005 and 2014 on robotic system malfunctions (18 articles), 386 malfunctions were reported out of 14,141 procedures and 20.9% of which was damage caused by malfunction of the robotic surgery arms and instruments.
 The total percentage of conversion in reported cases was about 2% (Ferrarese et al. 2016).
-In some circumstances, such as mastectomy surgeries, survival rates in robotic-assisted MIS were lower than in open surgery (Ramirez et al. 2016), prompting the FDA (2021) to issue a safety communication for RAS devices used in mastectomy in 2019:
+In some circumstances, such as mastectomy surgeries, survival rates in robotic-assisted MIS were lower than in open surgery (Ramirez et al. 2016), prompting the FDA (2021) to issue a safety communication for robotically assisted surgical devices used in mastectomy in 2019: